HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 #### CDA ↔ FHIR Time/Dates

-CDA date-time values are based on a pattern of YYYYMMDDHHmmss+zzzz and [FHIR date-time values](https://hl7.org/fhir/datatypes.html#dateTime) are based on a YYYY-MM-DDThh:mm:ss+zz:zz.
+CDA timestamp values are based on a pattern of YYYYMMDDHHmmss+zzzz and [FHIR dateTime values](https://hl7.org/fhir/datatypes.html#dateTime) are based on a YYYY-MM-DDThh:mm:ss+zz:zz.
 Partial expressions (e.g. 202305 for CDA or 2023-05 for FHIR) are allowed in both standards.

 To convert between the standards, systems should deploy programming logic that converts formats and preserves the level of precision.
 For example, "20230531" from CDA would become "2023-05-31" in FHIR (not 2023-05-31T00:00:00+00:00).
 Additional examples below: